-In both cases, the Bank is requesting complete dismissal of the suit, stating disagreement with the charges raised in the claims.
-Favourable forecasts for the Bank, as regards dismissal of both suits, have been confirmed by a renowned law firm representing the Bank in both proceedings.
+Favourable forecasts for the Bank, as regards dismissal of the suit brought by EFWP-B to the Warsaw Regional Court, have been confirmed by a renowned law firm representing the Bank in this proceeding.

-- 4. On January 19, 2018 the Bank has received the lawsuit petition of First Data Polska SA requesting the payment of 186.8 mln PLN.
+- 4. On 19 January, 2018 the Bank has received the lawsuit petition of First Data Polska SA requesting the payment of 186.8 mln PLN (approx. EUR 43.5 million).
 First Data claims a share in an amount which the Bank has received in connection with the Visa Europe takeover transaction by Visa Inc. The plaintiff based its request on an agreement with the Bank on cooperation in scope of acceptance and settlement of operations conducted with the usage of Visa cards.
 The Bank does not accept the claim and filed the response to the lawsuit petition within the deadline set forth in the law. - 5.
-On January 3 2018, Bank Millennium was notified of a decision of the President of the Office of Competition and Consumer Protection (UOKIK), in which the President of UOKIK found infringement by the Bank of the rights of consumers.
+On 3 January 2018, Bank Millennium was notified of a decision of the President of the Office of Competition and Consumer Protection ("UOKiK"), in which the President of UOKiK found infringement by the Bank of the rights of consumers.
 In the opinion of the President of UOKiK, the essence of the violation was that the Bank informed consumers (connected with 78 agreements), in response to their complaint, that the court verdict stating the abusiveness of the provisions of the loan agreement regarding exchange rates did not apply to them.
 According to the position of the President of UOKiK, the abusiveness of contract's clauses determined by the court in the course of abstract control is constitutive and effective for every contract from the beginning.
-As a result of the decision, the Bank had to: 1) send information of the UOKiK decision to the said 78 clients; 2) post the information on the decision and the decision itself on the website and on twitter, which it has already done; 3) to pay a fine amounting to 20.7 mln PLN.
+As a result of the decision, the Bank had to: 1) send information of the UOKiK decision to the said 78 clients; 2) post the information on the decision and the decision itself on the website and on twitter, which it has already done; and 3) to pay a fine amounting to 20.7 mln PLN.
 The decision on the fine is not immediately enforceable.
-The decision of the President of UOKIK is not final.
+The decision of the President of UOKiK is not final.
 The Bank does not agree with this decision and lodged an appeal within the statutory time limit. - 6.
 In October 2015, a set of companies connected to a group which has debts in default towards the Bank in the amount of approximately EUR 170 million, resulting from a financing agreement entered into in 2009 such debts having been fully provisioned for in the Bank's accounts brought a judicial proceeding against the Bank, after having received a notification from the Bank enforcing payment of such debts.
 In the judicial proceedings it is envisaged: - (a) to deny the obligation of payment of those debts, by arguing the voidness and nullity of the respective agreement, but without the correspondent obligation of returning the amounts received; - (b) that the Bank is also convicted to bear the amounts of approximately EUR 90 million and EUR 34 million related to other debts contracted by those entities with other banking institutions, as well as the amounts, in a total sum of approximately EUR 26 million, that the debtors would have already paid in the context of the respective financing agreements; and - (c) to declare that the Bank is the owner of the object of the pledges associated with said financing agreements, which corresponds to approximately 340 million shares of the Bank itself, allegedly acquired at the request of, on behalf of and in the interest of the Bank.